 - Your original charge didn’t include specific crimes, such as kidnapping, false imprisonment, sexual battery, and sex-related crimes involving minors and the elderly, among other crimes

 The judge may grant or deny your request.
 Even after your death, you may remain on the registry for a year afterward.
 This time is intended to give alleged victims, the community, and local law enforcement time to be notified.

 Contact a Sex Crimes Defense Lawyer in Tampa

-Brett Metcalf, Criminal Defense Attorney, P.A., is a dedicated, experienced Tampa attorney who defends and protects the rights of those charged with sex crimes.
+Metcalf Falls, Criminal Defense Attorneys, P.A., is a dedicated, experienced Tampa attorney who defends and protects the rights of those charged with sex crimes.
 He understands the consequences of a conviction and will work hard to get you the best outcome possible.

 Get a free initial case review using our contact form or by calling 813-258-4800 today.